alexcolls/penweb/README.md

 # 💻 PenWeb CLI

+Web pentesting toolkit, GPS tracker, annonymous Email and free VPN, all in an easy-to-use CLI.
 A comprehensive security testing toolkit with integrated CLI utilities for penetration testing, privacy tools, and AWS Lambda functions for URL monitoring.

 ## Overview